Python-SIP/sip/sphinx/directives.rst

 specification are processed or ignored.

 Versions are mutually exclusive - only one version can be enabled at a time.
 By default all versions are disabled.
-The SIP ``-t`` command line option is used to enable a version.
+The SIP :option:`-t <sip -t>` command line option is used to enable a version.

 For example::